Housing and Innovation in Revit (HIR)

 Q: Can a 40-student classroom be used as a 20-student classroom?

 A: No, each type of classroom must have a unique design.
-But, all ten 40-student classrooms can be the same design as each other.
+But, all ten 40-student classrooms can use the same design.
 The same applies to the 20-student classrooms and 100-student lecture halls.

 Q: What's the largest number of floors that can be created?